-R {Thevenin} R{Load} Total
+R {Thevenin} R {Load} Total

 Е 4.716 6.484 11.2 Volts

 I 5.895 5.895 5.895 Amps

 R 0.8 1.1 1.9 Ohms

 Р 27.80 38.22 66.02 Watts

 If you were designing a circuit for maximum power dissipation at the load resistance, this theorem would be very useful.
-Having reduced a network down to a Thevenin voltage and resistance (or Norton current and resistance), you simply set the load resistance equal to that Thevenin or Norton equivalent (or visa-versa) to ensure maximum power dissipation at the load.
-Practical applications of this might include stereo amplifier design (seeking to maximize power delivered to speakers) or electric vehicle design (seeking to maximize power delivered to drive motor).
+Having reduced a network down to a Thevenin voltage and resistance (or Norton current and resistance), you simply set the load resistance equal to that Thevenin or Norton equivalent (or vice versa) to ensure maximum power dissipation at the load.
+Practical applications of this might include radio transmitter final amplifier stage design (seeking to maximize power delivered to the antenna or transmission line), a grid tied inverter loading a solar array, or electric vehicle design (seeking to maximize power delivered to drive motor).